openstack/tooz/doc/source/user/drivers.rst

 **Summary:**

-The etcd3gw driver is a driver providing only distributed locks (for now) and is based on the `etcd server`_ supported key/value storage and associated primitives.
+The etcd3gw driver is a driver providing distributed locking and grouping APIs and is based on the `etcd server`_ supported key/value storage and associated primitives.
 It relies on the `GRPC Gateway`_ to provide HTTP access to etcd3.

 Consul
 ------